/ Reference / Songs.hz

 General MIDI .
 MIDI CC .
 MIDI notes

-Files authored in Songs.hz format can be edited, visualized and performed by Hz directly.
+Files authored in .hz format can be edited, visualized and performed by Hz directly.
 They can also be converted to MIDI, abc or other representations.
+You can email-them to friends, store them in your git repository and even generate .hz files with AI.

-The purpose of this page is to provide reference information for Songs.hz authors.
-But as with most things, Songs.hz is best learned by example.
+The purpose of this page is to provide reference information for .hz authors.
+But, as with many things, .hz is best learned by example.
+If you haven't already explored the examples, we recommend you do so prior to digging further into this reference material.
+You can find .hz examples here.

 {